Nina Dobrev, Ian Someralder ‘Vampire Diaries’ Reunion Despised By Nikki Reed?

 Even Nikki attacked all those websites in her individual post that spread false reports about her married life.
 In her post, she addressed the fact that their silence was taken in the wrong context and somehow it has misinformed the fans of The Vampire Diaries.

 “For the last few years, we thought addressing any baseless rumors with silence was the best way.
-Besides, who wants to respond to made up stories about ‘friends backstabbing friends, ‘cheating exes,’ or ‘cast members exiting shows,’ on low-brow websites.”
+Besides, who wants to respond to made up stories about ‘friends backstabbing friends,’ ‘cheating exes,’ or ‘cast members exiting shows,’ on low-brow websites.”

 The xXx 3 movie actress also posted an adorable picture of herself along with the married couple and debunked all the rumors about the fans backlash reports.